justinmahar/gatsby-starter-mdx-launchpad/README.md

 The only frontmatter you need for new pages is a `title`.
 This will cause a new page with your MDX markdown to generate at `/new-page`.

 You can optionally provide a `slug` for the URL, and if unspecified, a SEO-friendly slug will be automatically created from the title.
 See the [SEO section](#slugs-and-stop-words) for how this works.

+Since the slug is generated from the frontmatter and not the filename, feel free to call the file anything you'd like.

 See all [frontmatter options](#included-frontmatter), including `slug`, `seo`, and more.